wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-thing.md

 Representation of a thing
 =====

 This NIP introduces a simple and highly flexible method to represent almost any piece of data -- any _THING_ -- as JSON and store it in nostr in a way that facilitates category-based search.
-The only requirement is that the _THING_ in question must be assigned to a _category_ (a.k.a. a _class_, a _list_, a _set_, a _group_ -- doesn't matter what you call it).
+The only requirement is that the _THING_ in question must be assigned to a _category_ (a.k.a. a _class_, a _list_, a _set_, a _group_, a _type_ -- doesn't matter what you call it!).

 ## Format